hoostus/beancount-ynab5/README.md

 # What it does.

-*beancount-ynab5* will import **cleared** transactions from your cloud-based YNAB5 budget into a beancount file.
+*beancount-ynab5* will import **reconciled** transactions from your cloud-based YNAB5 budget into a beancount file.
 This allows you to use YNAB5 for its budgeting, for automatically pulling transactions from various US financial institutions, and for its mobile app.
 But you can also sync it to beancount, which has support for multiple currencies, investments, and other things.

-Why only cleared transactions?
+Why only reconciled transactions?
 This importer doesn't handle updating a transaction that you've already imported.
-By waiting until the transaction is cleared we (hopefully) avoid situations where we import something that then later gets updated.
+By waiting until the transaction is reconciled we (hopefully) avoid situations where we import something that then later gets updated.

 # Requirements.